 Poison frogs are a group of frogs that contain toxins in their skin.
 These toxins can be deadly to predators and other animals that come into contact with them.
 Some poison frogs are so toxic that just one drop of their venom can kill a human!

 There are over 1,200 species of frog, and around 200 of them are poisonous.
-Poison frogs come in a wide variety of colors, including red, yellow, green, and black.
+Poison frogs come in various colors, including red, yellow, green, and black.
 The most toxic poison frog is the golden poison dart frog, which is found in Colombia.

-This little frog has enough venom to kill 10 adult humans!
-Most poison frogs live in tropical rainforests where they eat insects.
-They use their bright colors as a warning to predators that they are poisonous.
+This little frog has enough venom to kill ten adult humans!
+Most poison frogs live in tropical rainforests, where they eat insects.
+They use their bright colors to warn predators that they are poisonous.

-When a predator tries to eat a poison frog, the toxins in their skin make the predator sick or even kill it.
-This protects the poison frog from being eaten by predators!
-Some people collect poison frogs as pets, but this is very dangerous!
+When a predator tries to eat a poisoned frog, the toxins in its skin make the predator sick or even kill it.
+This protects the poisoned frog from being eaten by predators!
+Some people collect poisoned frogs as pets, but this is very dangerous!